-Konta beats Ostapenko to set up quarter-final with Kerber
+Wozniacki ends Halep's hopes of number one spot

 Katie Ledecky claimed another national title in another year's best time in winning the 200 meters freestyle at the USA Swimming national championships on Wednesday.

-LONDON Britain's Johanna Konta beat French Open champion Jelena Ostapenko 7-5 3-6 6-4 on Thursday to set up a quarter-final with world number one Angelique Kerber in the Aegon International tournament at Eastbourne.
+"She came out with some amazing shots and I lost the first set, and she had the momentum in the second.
+But I kept grinding and kept digging in there and somehow managed to turn it around," said Wozniacki.

+Konta, Britain's big hope in the women's draw at Wimbledon starting next week, was playing Kerber in her second match of the day after beating French Open champion Jelena Ostapenko 7-5 3-6 6-4.

-Two days of rain delays at the south coast grass court event left a backlog of matches with Konta, who grew up in Eastbourne and is Britain's big hope in the Wimbledon women's draw next week, one of several facing a punishing schedule.
+Two days of rain delays at the south coast grass court event have left a backlog of matches with Konta, who grew up in Eastbourne, one of several facing a punishing schedule.

+"I'm not the only one in this position today, so I'm sure everyone's playing mainly on adrenaline," the Australian-born fifth seed said after her match against Ostapenko.

+Konta, set to become the first British woman ranked in the world's top 10 at Wimbledon since 1984, had to rally from a break down in the deciding set to end the Latvian's eight-match winning streak.

-"I think the scoreline and the match itself shows that it was an incredibly tough battle and there was very little in it," Konta, the Australian-born fifth seed, said on court after seeing off the 20-year-old Latvian.
+"I think the scoreline and the match itself shows that it was an incredibly tough battle and there was very little in it," said Konta.

 "Against a player like her who has such a big game, sometimes it's difficult to accept that you haven't got much say in some points."